 Proposal development is not linear and you may need to interact with different support services throughout the process.
 The support you need may look different from one project to the next.
 How it looks may vary based on the size, complexity, funding source and research discipline(s) of the proposed project.

-Our Research Grant Development team works with academic staff to develop high-quality research proposals and secure grant funding.
+Our Research Development team works with academic staff to develop high-quality research proposals and secure grant funding.

 There are three key elements of internal approval.
 These must be obtained prior to your research proposal being submitted: